paulscherrerinstitute/wica-http/docs/hla/ex1.md

 curl -L https://github.com/paulscherrerinstitute/wica-http/releases/download/1.14.0/wica-http-1.14.0.jar -o wica-http.jar
 ```

-### Run the Wica-HTTP Server Jar file on some unique port number
+### Run the Wica-HTTP Server Jar file in the PSI office network on some unique port number

 A convenient way to create a unique port number is to use your PSI telephone number.
 In my case it's ext 5825

 Example (change ext 5825 to your PSI telephone number)
 ```
+ca office network
 java -jar wica-http.jar --server.port=5825 --server.address=sls20-bd-testsrv.psi.ch
 ```